 Several years ago, we planted about half a dozen rose bushes as part of our homestead permaculture plan.
 This year, the plants are loaded with fruit, so I'm sharing tips for harvesting rose hips and how to use them.
+They're a great natural source of vitamin C, polyphenols, and anthocyanins.

 The hips have tiny hairs that can cause irritation if you don't process them correctly, so prep wisely!